turingschool/front-end-curriculum/lessons/module-1/git-tinker-toys.md

 1. `git add`
   - *[Tinker Toy Stage: Add another dowel and circle node]*
 2. `git commit -m "Another terrible commit message"`
-  - *[Tinker Toy Stage: Dowel/Circle gets an ID, and the Head/Master flags get moved up to this new commit object]*
+  - *[Tinker Toy Stage: Dowel/Circle gets an ID, and the Head/Master flags get moved up to this new commit object, `MASTER` is on the GREEN side bc we are checked out on this branch]*

 ## Creating A New Branch
 Typically we'll create a new branch when we want to start working on a new feature, but that part of our code is not ready for production.

 1. `git branch feature-a`
-  - *[Tinker Toy Stage: Attach a small dowel and a new flag with "Feature A" to the same node as Master and Head]*
+  - *[Tinker Toy Stage: Attach a small dowel and a new flag with `FEATURE` showing the ORANGE side]*

 At this point, we have not navigated TO this branch, we have simply told git to create a reference to a new part of our repository tree.
 To actually navigate to this branch to add code, we'll need to run the checkout command, which tells Git to make commits to THIS branch instead of Master.

 ![git-branch-feature-file-structure][git-branch-feature-file-structure]

 2. `git checkout feature-a`
-  - *[Tinker Toy Stage: Flip over Feature A card to the other side so that is yellow, flip Master to be white.]*
+  - *[Tinker Toy Stage: Flip over `FEATURE` card to the other side so that it is GREEN, flip `MASTER` to be ORANGE, move `HEAD` to this new node]*

 ## Making Changes to New Branch
 When we add and commit to this new branch, we repeat the steps above, but this time our pointers move with our new `feature-a` branch.